Published by Lookforzebras

 Certified Healthcare Advocate (CHA):

-Offered by the Healthcare Liaison, Inc., this certification is designed for professionals who work in healthcare advocacy roles.
-Candidates must complete a training program and pass an exam to earn the CHA credential.
+Offered by Healthcare Liaison, Inc., this certification is designed for professionals working in healthcare advocacy roles.
+To earn the CHA credential, candidates must complete a comprehensive training program and pass an exam.
+As a result, this certification demonstrates a professional’s expertise and readiness to support patients in navigating the healthcare system.

 Certified Senior Advisor (CSA):